ehabkost/habkost.net/habkost-net/pages/draft-cpuid.markdown

 *sub-leaves*.
 When this guide refers to a specific register or specific bits of a specific register, they will be refered as *CPUID fields*.

-This guide follows a the same notation as the Intel manuals to refer to CPUID fields.
-As an example, `CPUID.01H:EDX.SSE[bit 25]` represents:
-* `01H`: the input value for the EAX register
-* `EDX`: the output register
-* `SSE`: the field or feature name
-* `bit 25`: the bit number in the output register

 ### Official documentation for CPUID fields